Synapt1x/MitochondriaModel/README.md

 Next the program is displayed by passing in the *parameters* structure to **finalgui.m**, which controls the display of the GUI and the functionality of all of the GUI components.

 To edit the system parameters, many of these edits can be carried out directly in the GUI.
+For more information on editing within the GUI, see the section below on *The Components of the GUI*.
 Parameter values, initial values, and data sources are all directly modifiable in the GUI.
-For changing default values in any aspect of the model, these can be edited at the time of creation of the *parameters* structure, found in the setup.m function.
+For changing default values in any aspect of the model, however, they must be edited at the time of creation of the *parameters* structure, found in the setup.m function.

 ### Running the Model

 As detailed above, the model can be run simply by navigating to the location of **main.m** and then running this function.
 The model will be initialized and the GUI will be promptly displayed.
+Before any simulation is run, the parameters and initial conditions are set to default values.
+To change these before simulation, they can be directly edited in the text boxes that accompany the value desired.
+To run a simulation of mitochondrial bioenergetics function, hit the *Plot* button in the bottom section of the GUI.
+This will solve the model using ode45 or ode23t in MATLAB, and then plot the resulting quantities for all four sections of the graph.

 ### The Components of The GUI